 Program Details and Opportunities

 HAI Junior Faculty Fellow - Now Accepting Applications

 HAI was established to support innovative AI research that bridges disciplines or fields.
 For this reason, HAI aims to appoint and support promising researchers working at intersections often overlooked by traditional academic departments, in addition to outstanding researchers pursuing core disciplinary topics.
 HAI Fellows are Assistant Professors (Research) who will be affiliated with both HAI and a traditional department (e.g., Computer Science or Psychology).
 Junior Fellows contribute to HAI’s mission by conducting and publishing research, teaching undergraduate and/or graduate classes, mentoring students, and participating in the rich intellectual life on campus.

-STEM Education, Equity, and Inclusion Postdoctoral Fellowship - Now Accepting Applications
+STEM Education, Equity, and Inclusion Postdoctoral Fellowship - Position Filled

 The Stanford Institute for Human-Centered Artificial Intelligence (HAI), in partnership with the NSF-funded Coherent Ising Machines Project based at Stanford University, is seeking a new science education postdoctoral fellow to conduct research and outreach activities aimed at addressing the longstanding underrepresentation of various populations in the technical AI field.